seffradev/ehd500/docs/paper/thesis.typ

 the benchmarks and functionality tests described in
 @sec:experimentation.
-In the fourth chapter, an analysis based on the implementation is performed, addressing what could've been done differently and how the tools, structure and method aided in the solution for the problem at hand.
+In the fourth chapter, an analysis based on the implementation is performed, addressing what could've been done differently and how the tools, structure, and method aided in the solution for the problem at hand.
 Ethical considerations are provided and in the fifth chapter conclusions are drawn.